apache/ws-wss4j/README.txt

 needed by your SOAP base system, e.g. Apache Axis.

-To simplify installation and operation of WSS4J an additional ZIP file is provided that holds all other JARs that are required by WSS4J.
+To simplify installation and operation of WSS4J an additional ZIP file is provided that holds releasable JARs that are required by WSS4J.
 Please note that we probably not use the very latest versions of these JARs, but we used them during the tests.

+Note also that some required software that cannot be shipped due to license restrictions must be downloaded separately and manually installed.
+See the end of this section for more details.

 To implement the Web Service Security (WSS) part specific software is
 required: